wp-plugins/formatting-correcter/readme.txt

 == Changelog ==

+= 1.1.1 =
+* BUG : Object expected while it was an ID

 = 1.1.0 =
 * NEW : Now attachment may be anaysed
 * NEW : title and excerpt may also be anaysed